 Step 1.
-Create an account on a cryptocurrency exchange that allows you to trade VEN
+Create an account on a cryptocurrency exchange that allows you to trade VET

-Depending on the exchange you choose, VEN can be traded with US dollars (USD), bitcoin (BTC) or Ethereum (ETH).
+Depending on the exchange you choose, VET can be traded with US dollars (USD), Bitcoin (BTC) or Ethereum (ETH).
 You’ll need to provide your email address and create a password to register for an account, while it’s also recommended that you set up two-factor authentication to provide an extra level of security.

 Step 2.
 Deposit funds into your account

-Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as USD, so you’ll usually need to own or buy BTC or ETH first.
+Some cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as USD, so you may need to own or buy BTC or ETH first.

-The final step is to trade your chosen currency for VEN on the exchange.
+The final step is to trade your chosen currency for VET on the exchange.
 Once again, the exact process you need to follow may vary slightly depending on the exchange you choose.